Eliciting ambiguity with mixing bets: Optimal Mixing under Ambiguity Aversion

-The optimal mixing for SEU preferences is illustrated in Figure \ref{fig:seu}.
+The proof of Lemma \ref{th:betseu} is given in the appendix.
+The optimal choices for SEU preferences are illustrated in Figure \ref{fig:seu}.
 Mixing is optimal if and only if $1-q$ equals the subjective probability $p$.
-Otherwise, betting all lottery tickets on one event is optimal.
-If the elicitor observes $x(q)^*=1$, it follows that $p>1-q$.
-For $x(q)^*=0$, it follows that $p<1-q$.
-Thus, observing betting choices for different odds $q$, it is possible to identify the belief $p$.
+If the elicitor observes $x^\ast(q)=1$, it follows that $p>1-q$.
+For $x^\ast(q)=0$, it follows that $p<1-q$.
+Thus, choices for different values of $q$ reveal an interval that contains the belief $p$.

-The remainder of this section considers the best response to the betting mechanism for more general decision models.

-\subsection{Maxmin preferences}
+\subsection{Maxmin Preferences}

 This section establishes the optimal mixing for maxmin preferences with belief interval $\bi$. \begin{assumption}[maxmin] The agent holds maxmin preferences with belief interval $\bi=[a,b]$ about the event $E$.
 In particular, the preferences can be represented by